-Just unboxed your new iPhone 11?
-Here’s how to set it up
+How to set up your new iPhone

 Whether you're brand new to the Apple ecosystem or upgrading for the tenth time, setting up a new iPhone is an exhilarating experience, not unlike waking up on Christmas morning.
-From the moment you see that first "Hello" to the final step, here's everything you need to know about setting up your new iPhone.
+From the moment you see that first "Hello" to the final step, here's everything you need to know about setting up your new iPhone 13 or any other iPhone model.

-Note: This guide is for iPhone and iPad devices with Face ID. iPhone and iPad devices with Touch ID have a separate process.

 Understanding your options

-You can set up your new iPhone in one of three ways, start fresh, restore from another iPhone, or import content from a non-Apple phone.
-Here's what each of those options mean in more detail.
+You can set up your iPhone in one of three ways: start fresh, restore from another iPhone, or import content from a non-Apple phone.
+Here's what each of those options means in more detail.

-- Set up as new - means starting everything — every setting — from scratch.
+- Set up as new: means starting everything — every setting — from scratch.
 This is for people who've never used a smartphone or online services before or who want their iPhone to feel truly brand new.

-- Restore from a previous iPhone, iPad, or iPod touch backup - You can do this online with iCloud or over USB with iTunes.
-This is for people who've had a previous iOS device and are moving to a new one.
+- Restore from a previous iPhone, iPad, or iPod touch backup: You can do this via the internet with iCloud, directly from your previous iPhone if you have it on hand, or over USB with iTunes or Finder (macOS Catalina and later).
+This is for people who've had a previous iOS device and are moving to a new one, hoping to carry over everything they had on the older device.

-- Import from Android, BlackBerry, or Windows Phone - Apple has an app in Google Play to make Android easier, but online services let you move a lot of data over from any old device.
-This is for people switching to iPhone or iPad.
+- Import from Android or other mobile platform: Apple has an app in Google Play to make Android transfers easier, but online services let you move a lot of data over from any old device.
+This is for people switching to an iPhone or iPad from a different mobile platform.

-How to begin setting up your new iPhone 11, iPhone 11 Pro, or iPhone 11 Pro Max

 The moment you turn on your new iPhone for the first time, you'll be greeted with "Hello" in a variety of languages.
 It's the same whether you're starting from scratch, restoring from another iPhone, or switching from Android.